wn-doolittle/caliper-spec/caliper.md

 <a name="frame" />
 ### Frame
-A Caliper Frame represents a part, portion or segmant of a [DigitalResource](#digitalResource).
+A Caliper Frame represents a part, portion or segment of a [DigitalResource](#digitalResource).

 #### Superclass
 [DigitalResource](#digitalResource)